rajkiran0001/sport-thieme/README.md

-a single page React app communicating with GraphQL API v4 of GitHub
+A single page React app communicating with GraphQL API v4 of GitHub

 Features
 * Displaying the following information regarding a chosen repo (selected via a text input field with user name/repo name. eg. nuwave/lighthouse ) in a tab view